datascopeanalytics/metis-data-science-bootcamp-prework/stats.md

 ### Think Stats

 > ###update!
-> a new version of Think Stats has been released, and we're switching
+> a new version of Think Stats has been released, and we switched
 > over to the new one.
 It's a massive overhaul and includes many great new
 > features for us, most obviously the v. convenient integration of packages
 > that are staples in the bootcamp: `pandas`, `scipy`, and `statsmodels`.